lbl-srg/obc/specification/source/glossary.rst

    Control System
      Any software and hardware required to perform the control function for a plant.

    Controller
-      A controller, or a compensator is an additional system that is added to the plant to control the operation of the  plant.
-The system can have multiple compensators, and they can appear anywhere in the system: Before the pick-off node, after the summer, before or after the plant, and in the feedback loop.
+      A controller is a device that computes control signals for a plant.

    Co-simulation
      Co-simulation refers to a simulation in which different simulation programs